kf7eel/shark-py-sms/README.md

 Commands are in CAPS.

-* HELP - displays help message
+* HELP - displays help message, Returns in a series of 4 messages, use with caution
-* ECHO - replies eniter message back to user'
+* ECHO - replies eniter message back to user
 * TIME - current local time
 * UPTIME - uptime of host system
 * PING - replies with pong
 * ID - returns your DMR ID
 * If "TO-" and "@" are in message, will send email to address.
+Example:
+`
+TO-user@example.org This is a test message.
+`
+will result in an email to user@example.org with a body of "This is a test message.
+Replies to the email gateway MUST have entire message in Subject line, the body of the message is ignorred at this point.
+Example:
+`
+To: (email account configured in script)
+Subject: Hello DMR SMS!
+Body: bla bla
+`
+will result in a DMR SMS, "Hello DMR SMS!", sent to talkgroup 9.
+(Will impliment private SMS in near future.)

+* If "A-" is in message, will send APRS message to specified station.
+Must include APRS SSID.
+Example:
+`
+A-kf7eel-2 This is a test message.
+`
+will result in an APRS message sent to "KF7EEL-2" with message of "This is a test message."
+APRS replies will be sent to talkgroup 9, will impliment private DMR SMS shortly, just need to change a few lines of code...

 ----
 # Requirements